-Unless you live in a major city with a large airline hub, you will have to make connections in order to get from point A to point B. Whenever there's a connection, there's always that chance you could miss your flight.
-Below are 15 tips on how to avoid missed connections and what you can do if the worst happens.
+If you don't live near a major city with a large airline hub or if you are planning a long-distance international trip, you probably have to make a connection or two in order to get from point A to point B. Booking a flight with a lot of connections often means a cheaper overall fare too, but whenever there's a connection, there's also a chance you could miss your flight.
+However, there are many precautions you can take to avoid a missed connection.

 Don't Book Flights on Separate Airlines